minio/docs/source/includes/common/common-minio-kes.rst

 MinIO uses the :envvar:`MINIO_KMS_KES_ENCLAVE` key to define the name of the KES enclave to use.

 - Replace ``<name>`` with the name of the :term:`enclave` to use.
-- If not defined, MinIO does not send any enclave information.
+  If not defined, MinIO does not send any enclave information.
   This may result in using the default enclave for stateful KES servers.

   A KES :term:`enclave` provides an isolated space for its associated keys separate from other enclaves on a stateful KES server.

-The ``minio-kes`` certificates enable mTLS between the MinIO deployment and the KES server *only*.
-They do not otherwise enable TLS for other client connections to MinIO.

 .. end-kes-configuration-minio-desc